Multi-factor authentication (MFA)

 After verification, you receive ten backup codes.
 Each code can be used once if you lose access to your authenticator app.

-Warning: This is the only time you'll see these codes.
-Copy them now and store them securely—in a password manager or printed in a safe location.
+Warning: This is the only time you will see these codes.
+Copy them now and store them securely, in a password manager or printed in a safe location.
 If you lose both your authenticator and backup codes, only an administrator can restore access.

 Sign in with MFA

-The code is case-insensitive and spaces don't matter.
+The code is case-insensitive and spaces do not matter.

-If you don't have your authenticator app, click Use backup code and enter one of your saved codes.
+If you do not have your authenticator app, click Use backup code and enter one of your saved codes.

 Manage MFA settings